Establishing a Fund to Support Children and Youth

-A range of Baltimoreans — young people, youth-serving mentors and practitioners, youth and community advocates and concerned adults — helped determine which children and youth needs and issues the Fund should prioritize in its first year.
-This led to the establishment of three priority investment areas.
+A range of Baltimoreans — young people, youth-serving mentors and practitioners, youth and community advocates, and concerned adults — helped determine which children and youth needs and issues the Fund should prioritize in its first year.

 The First Grant Cycle

-After an open application process held independently of ABC, the fund established a team of 24 Baltimore City community members with diverse backgrounds, ages and grant-review experience to serve as reviewers.
-Panelists were chosen to achieve diverse representation of geography, age, race and gender.
-The Fund provided in-depth training to the grant review panel, and the panel deliberated carefully before making grant decisions that were forwarded to ABC.
+After an open application process held independently of ABC, the fund established a team of 24 Baltimore City community members with diverse backgrounds, ages, and grant-review experience to serve as reviewers.

 Building a permanent organization

-In July 2020, BCYF Inc., a newly formed nonprofit organization, assumed responsibility for the Youth Fund, under the direction of an Interim Board of Directors, comprised of committee community members and experts in nonprofit operations or philanthropy.
+In July 2020, BCYF, a newly formed nonprofit organization, assumed responsibility for the Youth Fund, under the direction of an Interim Board of Directors, comprised of committed community members and experts in nonprofit operations or philanthropy.